-The Karamoja experience prompted Jonathan in 1982 to begin nursing, firstly at Oxford, then at the London Hospital for Tropical Diseases, and finally at Aberdeen Hospital for Sick Children.
+The Karamoja experience prompted Jo in 1982 to begin nursing, firstly at Oxford, then at the London Hospital for Tropical Diseases, and finally at Aberdeen Hospital for Sick Children.
 In 1985-6 he was in Burma, training village paramedics in the Karen rebel free state of Kawthoolei.
 This strange encounter led to the ethnographic study True Love & Bartholomew: Rebels of the Burmese Border (Cambridge University Press), in print now for thirty years.

 In 1991 he was Save The Children’s medical coordinator in Darfur, West Sudan, at a time when the opening stages of the current Darfur crisis were being played out.
 This difficult time is at the heart of the novel Poor Mercy, published many years later.

-During the 1990s Jonathan was writing drama.
+During the 1990s Jo was writing drama.
 A BBC feature film, The Hummingbird Tree, was shot in Trinidad with a local crew, and went on to win several awards.
-This helped Jonathan to gain the first Fulbright/T.E.B.Clarke Fellowship to study at the film school of the University of Southern California.
+This helped Jo to gain the first Fulbright/T.E.B.Clarke Fellowship to study at the film school of the University of Southern California.
 The script that he wrote there concerned the Chinese occupation of Tibet.
 It was never filmed, but became his first published novel, Blue Poppies.
 Other drama productions included Down the Tubes, a play for community theatre in Edinburgh, and River of Dreams, a musical for children with composer Gordon Murch.
 He was also translator and scriptwriter for Diriamba!, a co-production between the Edinburgh Theatre Workshop and Teatro Nixtayolero of Nicaragua which won a ‘Fringe First’ on the Edinburgh Festival Fringe.
-Three other novels followed: Poor Mercy, Glenfarron, and The Physician of Sanlucar, then The White Porcupine and Good News from Riga.
+Other novels followed: Poor Mercy, Glenfarron, and The Physician of Sanlucar, then The White Porcupine and Good News from Riga.

-He has written many short stories, which have been both published and broadcast, and in 2007 was shortlisted for the National Short Story Prize.
+He has written many short stories which have been both published and broadcast, and in 2007 was shortlisted for the National Short Story Prize.
 He has also written numerous essays and book reviews for publications including the Times Literary Supplement, the Economist, London Magazine, Minnesota Review, The Scotsman and the Scottish Review of Books.
-He teaches arts for the Open University and St Andrews University, and in 2009 he was appointed Director of the St Andrews Creative Writing Summer School which he still continues to run.
+He teaches humanities for the Open University and previously at St Andrews University, where he was Director of the University’s Creative Writing Summer School from 2009-2019.

-Jonathan married his wife Rona (a doctor) in Edinburgh in 1992.
+Jo married his wife Rona (a doctor) in Edinburgh in 1992.
 Their son Kit is now a music student in London.
-They live in rural Fife where Jonathan is a serving member of the Scottish Children’s Panel.
+They live in rural Fife where Jo is a serving member of the Scottish Children’s Panel.